rns/kollos-luif-doc/manual.md

 <a id="grammars"></a>
 ## Grammars

+[todo: rewrite according to the above and the discussion about grammar start statement at https://github.com/rns/kollos-luif-doc/issues/10]

 BNF statements are grouped into one or more grammars.
 There are two kinds of LUIF grammars: [structural and lexical](#structural_and_lexical_rules).

 A grammar is lexical if one or more of its rules have the special `lexeme` action.
 [todo: specify `lexeme` action]

-[todo: grammar start statement under discussion at https://github.com/rns/kollos-luif-doc/issues/10#issuecomment-98696337]
+[todo: ]

 The grammar is indicated by the produce-operator of the BNF.
 Its general form is `:grammar:=`, where `grammar` is the name of a grammar.  `grammar` must not contain colons.
 Initially, the [post-processing](#post_processing) will not support anything but `l0` and `g1` used in the default way, like this: